forjayssake/irm_test/README.md

 		]
 }
 ```
- and will return a JSON reponose containing the total values for the products, e.g.:
+ and will return a JSON response containing the total values for the products, e.g.:
  ```json
 {"total":32.4}
 ```